gbauza3destinee/zodiakApp/project_documents/design_document.md

 discussions from getting sidetracked by aspects you do not intend to handle in your design.*

+* The [Zodiak] app will help users find their preferred flow of productivity and inspiration,
+* by producing a custom and easy streamlined program that takes in a User Birthdate, and returns to them a unique report.
+* This report, can later be accessed and saved in a [UserId] and be able to access it to view the report through producing an API Request to "view"

 ### 4.1.
 In Scope

 *Which parts of the problem defined in Sections 1 and 3 will you solve with this design?*

+* I will provide a reliable Class Architecture that will allow a User to connect to the API to manage their input and generated report,
+* by receiving it through API Request / Result Classes and a Database Table Design that uses unique UserId's for saving a selected entry, for later viewing.

 ### 4.2.
 Out of Scope